cilium/cilium/Documentation/internals/cilium_operator.rst

 While the CRD allocation mode for identities is more common, it is limited in terms of scale.
 When running in a very large environment, a saner choice is to use the KVStore allocation mode.
-This mode stores the identities in an external store like etcd or Consul.
+This mode stores the identities in an external store like etcd.

 For more information on Cilium's scalability visit :ref:`scalability_guide`.